sagemathinc/cocalc_tutorial/interactions/interactions.md

 ## Creating a shared project
 You can create a common shared project from any of your existing projects.
 You can think of a shared project to be your private course website for the students with automatic forum and code support.
 By default everybody (collaborators and students) will have **write** access to the project and its associated files.

-To create a shared project you need to go to your .course file and click on the **shared project** icon.
+To create a shared project you need to go to your **.course** file and click on the **Shared 'Project** button.

 ![Create shared](./assets/shared1.png)

-If you create a .sage-chat file here, all students will receive automatic notifications when questions are posted on the chat.
+If you create a **.sage-chat** file here, all students will receive automatic notifications when questions are posted on the chat.

-If you want to make a file or an assignment read only so that students cannot modify it you need to modify the file permissions after creating/uploading it to your project.

-To do so, launch a terminal and type `chmod a-w filename`.
+If you want to make a file or an assignment **read only** so that students cannot modify it you need to modify the file permissions.
+Launch a terminal and type `chmod a-w filename` (in this example the filename is `Assignment1`).

 ![Read only files](./assets/read_only.png)